The Hummingbird (2022 film)

-The Hummingbird (Il colibrì) is a 2022 Italian drama film directed by Francesca Archibugi.
+The Hummingbird (Il colibrì) is a 2022 Italian drama film directed by Francesca Archibugi, who also co-wrote the screenplay.

 The film is an adaptation of the 2019 novel of the same name by Sandro Veronesi.
-It premiered at the Rome Film Festival on 13 October 2022.
+It premiered at the 17th Rome Film Festival on 13 October 2022.
 It was theatrically released in Italy the following day.

 Cast

+Reception

+On Rotten Tomatoes, the film has a 71% approval rating based on 7 reviews, and an average rating of 6.5/10.